When a language model writes, what is it actually doing?

 Show token chunks, then run one prompt at low and high temperature.
 Watch probability bars and greedy vs. sampled output.

-ELIZA vs. LLM
+ELIZA vs. frozen comparison text

 Investigation